straboulsi/fauvel/readme.txt

-Challenges.txt – a description of some XML encoding and search capability designs encountered in the creation of Digital Fauvel.
+Challenges.txt – a description of some XML encoding, user interface, and search capability designs encountered in the creation of Digital Fauvel.

 NextSteps.txt – some of the important next steps for Digital Fauvel, both general and specific to the search capabilities.